Remote OpenClaw Blog

 Browse the OpenClaw Bazaar skills directory and consider three factors: your specific tech stack, your team's conventions, and the skill's community rating.
 Install counts indicate popularity but not necessarily quality for your use case.
 Read the skill description carefully, install it, test it on a real task, and keep it if the output matches your expectations.

 You can install multiple skills in the same category.
 A react-modern-patterns skill paired with a testing-library-react skill gives your agent comprehensive coverage for React development and testing.
-Skills compose — they add to each other rather than conflicting.
+Skills compose: they add to each other rather than conflicting.
+For a structured selection process, see how to find the right OpenClaw skill for your project.